ilifu/ilifu_user_docs/docs/astronomy/astronomy_software.md

 #### Running CARACal on ilifu

 Please don't run CARACal on the ilifu login node, but on a compute node, using `sbatch` or `srun`, as documented [here](/getting_started/submit_job_slurm).
-If you encounter issues with running CARACal, please consider commenting on this [GitHub issue](https://github.com/caracal-pipeline/caracal/issues/625), or logging a new one, rather than contacting ilifu support, unless the issue is clearly an ilifu issue.
+If you encounter issues with running CARACal, please consider logging a [GitHub issue](https://github.com/caracal-pipeline/caracal/issues/), rather than contacting ilifu support, unless the issue is clearly an ilifu issue.

 ## Transfer data from the SARAO archive